Dominick Evans: Activism

 Dominick previously worked at the Center for Disability Rights in New York as a media and entertainment advocate.

 In 2016, Dominick was involved in protests against the film Me Before You, a film in which a disabled man travels to Switzerland for assisted suicide.

 Evans is a leading voice in the movement for marriage equality for people with disabilities.
-They worked with LGBT marriage equality activists in Ohio, to discuss the issue and its relations to the topic of LGBT marriage.
+They worked with LGBTQ marriage equality activists in Ohio, to discuss the issue and its relations to the topic of LGBTQ marriage.

-They currently stream video games and web shows on Twitch.
-As of 2019, they have been working in Hollywood with film and television studios, such as Lionsgate and Netflix, as an independent consultant.